-Remuneration of directors is presented in the statements of comprehensive income under "Directors' Fees" account amounting to P315,070, P273,706 and P256,080 in 2020, 2019 and 2018, respectively, which are usually paid to directors based on the number of meetings held and attended.
-There were no accrued directors' fees as at December 31, 2020 and 2019.
+Remuneration of directors is presented in the statements of comprehensive income under "Directors' Fees" account amounting to nil, nil and P376,594 attributable to shareholders and P315,070, P273,706 and nil attributable to unitholders in 2020, 2019 and 2018, respectively, which are usually paid to Directors based on the number of meetings held and attended.
+There were no outstanding accrued directors' fees as at December 31, 2020 and 2019.